MBA Sustainability and Human Rights Summer Fellowship

-The NYU Stern Center for Business and Human Rights and the NYU Stern Center for Sustainable Business offer first-year MBA students a paid opportunity to work at a multinational company on corporate sustainability and human rights issues during their summer.
+The NYU Stern Center for Business and Human Rights and the NYU Stern Center for Sustainable Business offer first-year MBA students a paid opportunity to work at a company on sustainability and human rights issues during their summer.
 Students will participate in a pre-internship training and become deeply immersed in sustainability, corporate social responsibility, and human rights issues faced by their company through their summer internship.
-Past participating companies include: IFC, Bloomberg L.P., Microsoft, West Elm, and Nespresso.

 Applications are now open for the 2023 Cohort and will close on February 5, 2023.
 Host companies include Eventide, Gore Mutual, K02 Consulting, Nespresso, Tory Burch, and Williams Sonoma.

 Summer 2022 Fellowship Recipients

 Kirsten Abel (MBA '23) – Kyndryl

 Kirsten will lead two high visibility projects in our Environmental Social Governance (ESG) Practice.
 In the first, she will leverage materiality assessment results to drive impact and inform ESG strategy and in the second, she will conduct research to develop innovative ESG offerings to support impact on the Sustainable Development Goals (SDGs) and business growth.

 Isa will work with Williams-Sonoma, Inc. on projects related to supply chain innovation, sustainability, circular economy, worker education and empowerment, and ESG reporting.
 The post will involve research, quantitative and qualitative analysis, and strategy development.

 Abbey Chase (MBA '23) – New Balance